PencilCode/blog/src/documents/posts/2014-11-22-variables-in-code.html.md

 <li>So it might randomly write something like 3&times;7 = 21.
 </ol>

-Unfortunately, this is the wrong mental model in modern mainstream programming languages.
-Here is the way to think about it
+This is the wrong mental model in most modern programming languages.
+Here is the way to think about it:

 <ol style="color:green">
 <li>Calculate <code>random [1..10]</code> and store the answer in